kawitt/growth-media-tech-project/content/growth-media-technology-project/task2/subtask5.md

 ***

 The original table contains 12 rows starting on 8/22/2020 and ending on 11/28/2020.
-Given the date range provided in **Executive Overview** cells H8 and H9 (8/2/2020 through 12/1/2020), it doesn't make sense to add rows for dates after 11/28/2020.
+Given the date range provided in **Executive Overview** is 8/2/2020 through 12/1/2020 (cells H8 and H9), it doesn't make sense to add rows for dates after 11/28/2020.
 Instead, we add two rows for the two weeks preceding 8/22/2020 following these steps:

 1. Insert two empty rows at the bottom of the table.
 2. Select cells B26 to N26.